ooni/ooni.org/content/post/2026-faulty-measurements.md

 ### IP geolocation mismatches {#ip-geolocation-mismatches}

-To assess the impact of IP geolocation mismatches we added [some logging to OONI Probe requests](https://github.com/ooni/backend/issues/947#issuecomment-2737076230) targeting the `/api/v1/check-in` endpoint.
+To assess the impact of IP geolocation mismatches, we added [some logging to OONI Probe requests](https://github.com/ooni/backend/issues/947#issuecomment-2737076230) targeting the `/api/v1/check-in` endpoint.

-This endpoint is called every time a probe starts a web\_connectivity measurement and includes the `probe_cc` and `probe_asn`, determined by the probe using its own GeoIP lookup method.
-We then compare the `probe_cc` and `probe_asn` seen inside of the check-in request body against a lookup of the same values using the public IP address of the probe retrieved from the X-Real-IP header.
+This endpoint is called every time a probe starts a `web_connectivity` measurement and includes the `probe_cc` and `probe_asn`, determined by the probe using its own GeoIP lookup method.
+We then compare the `probe_cc` and `probe_asn` seen inside of the check-in request body against a lookup of the same values using the public IP address of the probe retrieved from the `X-Real-IP` header.

 Logs were collected from 19th March 2025 until 21st March 2025\.